rizwan3d/MotoGameEngine/README.md

 # Open Sorce C# 2D 🎮🚂 ( Game Engine )

-MotoGameEngine is an open-source Game Engine based on SDL, will be update to use the hardware acceleration of modern video cards using OpenGL and positional sound built upon OpenAL.
+MotoGameEngine is an open-source Game Engine based on SDL, will be update to use the hardware acceleration of modern video cards using OpenGL and positional sound built upon CSCore.
 It runs on Windows.
 Feel free to improve upon MotoGameEngine.The development process is public and open to everyone.
 We are happy to include your patches after a code review.

 Features